simoninireland/org-sta-fh/README.md

 ===================================================

-This is a simple Emacs package to help when bulk-uploading feedback on student assignments from a document maintained using [Emacs org mode](https://orgmode.org).
-It's intended specifically for use within the [University of St Andrews][https://www.st-andrews.ac.uk) with our MMS module management system, but could be adapted to other systems.
+This is a simple Emacs package to help when bulk-uploading feedback on student assignments from a document maintained using `Emacs org mode <https://orgmode.org`_.
+It's intended specifically for use within the `University of St Andrews <https://www.st-andrews.ac.uk>`_ with our MMS module management system, but could be adapted to other systems.
 It's also a useful exploration of how to manipulate org-mode documents.